scalawithcats/scala-with-cats/src/pages/monads/state.md

 ```

 Because `evalOne` and `evalAll` both return instances of `State`,
-we can even thread these results together using `flatMap`.
+we can thread these results together using `flatMap`.
 `evalOne` produces a simple stack transformation and
 `evalAll` produces a complex one, but they're both pure functions
 and we can use them in any order as many times as we like: